 Mr. Byrd’s deep desire to share what he has experienced and learned is to help others to honor this sacred gift.
 This is what led Currie to co-create, with Mary Anne Callaway, the Freedom Through Choice Foundation in 2013.

-Currently Currie serves as Director of the FTCF “Empowered Recovery Program.”
+Currently Currie serves as Director of the FTCF “Addiction Support Program.”